MajorZiploc/tooling_notes/art/blender/workflows.md

 select all lights
 shift-t -- cursor to where you want lights to point

-fix messed up geometry -- can reform mesh to look more like rest of mesh -- can retopo your mesh
+fix messed up geometry -- can reform mesh to look more like rest of mesh -- can retopo your mesh -- complete shape -- fill shape
 edit_mode: almost_top_menu: Face -> Grid Fill

 remove side_settings tabs -- visible tabs